-One of the best remedies for intestinal infection is homemade saline solution.
-It consists of water, sugar and salt and it helps replenish minerals and water lost by diarrhea, which is one of the most frequent symptoms of intestinal infections.
+One of the best remedies for intestinal infection is a homemade saline solution made with water, sugar and salt, which helps replenish minerals and water lost because of diarrhea, one of the most frequent symptoms of intestinal infections.

-Homemade saline solution, may not relieve symptoms but can help to prevent dehydration and ensure that your body has all the minerals needed to fight the microorganisms from the infection and lets you recover faster.
+A homemade saline solution may not relieve symptoms, but it can help to prevent dehydration and ensure that the body has all the minerals it needs to fight off the microorganisms from the infection, resulting in a faster recovery.

 In addition to a homemade saline solution, some home remedies may also be used to speed up recovery while relieving symptoms.
 Some options are:

 1. Ginger water

 Ginger is a root with excellent medicinal properties which can be used in the treatment of intestinal infections because it works as an antiviral and antibacterial agent that can help the body fight off infection.
 It can also regulate the intestinal transit and relieve inflammation of the intestinal mucosa, reducing pain and abdominal swelling.

 - 1 ginger root;

 - 1 glass of mineral or filtered water.

 Place 2 cm of the peeled and crushed ginger root in a blender, along with a few drops of honey and the water.
 Beat it until blended with uniform consistency and then strain.
 It should be drunk at least 3 times a day.

 2. Peppermint tea

 Peppermint tea relieves inflammation and soothes the irritation of the intestinal wall and so is a great option to complete the intestinal infection treatment.
 This tea also absorbs excess intestinal gas and has antispasmodic properties that greatly relieve abdominal discomfort.

 Peppermint also calms the stomach and so can help a lot in cases of intestinal infection accompanied by gastric symptoms like nausea or vomiting.

 - 6 fresh leaves of peppermint;